Your Rights With Respect to Union Representation, Union Security

 You also have the right not to join CWA.
 If you do not join, you will be fairly represented.
 But you will not have the right to participate in the election of the officers who represent you on the job or to participate in meetings where Union decisions are made.

 Negotiating and enforcing your contract are costly endeavors.
 To spread these costs fairly, those private sector employees who do not join the Union may still be required to pay an agency fee for representational duties.
 The non-member's fee is generally equal to the dues paid by members.
 Those non-member agency fee payers with conscientious religious objections to financially supporting a labor organization may arrange to make charitable contributions equal in amount to Union dues instead of paying the agency fee to the Union.
 In addition, those non-member agency fee payers who conscientiously oppose the Union's efforts in non-collective bargaining areas such as charitable fund-raising, lobbying to improve terms of employment, and organizing to prevent your employer from being undercut by competitors paying substandard wages, may file an objection in accord with the policy on agency fee objections.

 UNION SECURITY AGREEMENTS

-As a general matter, employees covered by a collective bargaining agreement containing a Union security clause are required, as a condition of employment, to pay an agency fee equal to normal Union dues (and, where applicable, initiation fees).
+As a general matter, private sector employees covered by a collective bargaining agreement containing a Union security clause are required, as a condition of employment, to pay an agency fee equal to normal Union dues (and, where applicable, initiation fees).
 While the wording of these clauses is not perfectly uniform, none requires more than the payment of this agency fee to retain employment.

 AGENCY FEE OBJECTIONS